-After a heated debate on the merit of dark chocolate between my brother and me, we decided it was time to have a taste-off.
-Much like my previous bake-off competitions (these ginger molasses cookies are still a favorite and don’t let anyone tell you pumpkin bread is only for the fall), we came into this chocolate taste-off with some guidelines to crown the ultimate grocery store dark chocolate bar.
+After a heated debate on the merit of dark chocolate, my brother and I decided it was time for a taste-off.
+Much like my previous bake-off competitions (these ginger molasses cookies are still a favorite and don’t let anyone tell you pumpkin bread is only for the fall), we came into this chocolate taste-off with some guidelines to crown the best dark chocolate brand from the grocery store.

-Since there was no actual baking involved in this taste-off, we kept things a little more low-key over at the Avasthi household.
-All chocolates were tasted at room temperature and served with palette cleansers in between.
-We stuck to only the 70% (ish) chocolate bars that were available in the HEB candy aisle, though yes, I am told the Valhrona Dark Chocolate Bar is well worth the hype, it was unfortunately not readily available.
+All chocolates were tasted at room temperature and served with palate cleansers in between.
+We stuck to only the 70% (ish) chocolate bars that were available in the HEB candy aisle.
+(Sadly, while I’m told the Valhrona Dark Chocolate Bar is well worth the hype, it was unfortunately not readily available.)

-Because my brother is the dark chocolate connoisseur I asked him what he looked for in ranking these bars.
+Because my brother is a dark chocolate connoisseur I asked him what he looked for in ranking these bars.
 Here’s what he said.

 I am a Green and Black’s Milk Chocolate STAN.
 I live for it and stock up when they go on sale at Whole Foods, so I was hoping for this one to rank higher than it did between the three of us.
-The flavor was only okay, kind of leaning towards slightly smokey and astringent, according to my brother.
-The texture was also only okay, and we were hoping for a bit more smoothness as we were eating it.
+The flavor was only okay, leaning toward slightly smoky and astringent, according to my brother.
+The texture was also just fine, and we were hoping for a bit more smoothness as we were eating it.
 Overall, this one ranked #6 because it was exactly that, only okay.
 I will continue hyping up the milk chocolate variety though and save this bar for some imminent chocolate chip cookie baking.

-I live for the Ghiradelli milk and caramel-filled varieties.
+I live for the Ghirardelli milk and caramel-filled varieties.
 Sign me up all day every day.
-This bar though was just fine.
-My brother noted that the flavor actually leans smokey, and has an almost licorice note to it.
-My dad also said it’s slightly bitter with just a fruity after taste.
-My brother did call out that he did not enjoy the aroma of this bar, reminding him of over-roasted coffee.
-Feel free to DM him to discuss the importance of aroma in chocolate.
+But this bar sadly missed the mark.
+My brother noted that the flavor actually leans smoky and has an almost licorice note to it.
+From my dad came a review saying it’s slightly bitter with a fruity aftertaste.
+My brother did call out that he did not enjoy this bar’s aroma, reminding him of over-roasted coffee.
+(Feel free to DM him to discuss the importance of aroma in chocolate.)
 Again, this bar is nothing to write home about but will find a nice home in some cookie dough.

 #4 Chocolove 70% Strong Dark Chocolate